dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlMemory/README.md

 more about minimum server memory and maximum server memory in this article [Server Memory Server Configuration Options](https://msdn.microsoft.com/en-us/library/ms178067.aspx).

+>**NOTE** These configuration options can also be configured using the DSC
+>resource _SqlConfiguration_ but will not allow the dynamic configuration
+>as this resource provides.
+Make sure this value is not configured by both
+>the resources _SqLMemory_ and _SqlConfiguration_!

 ## Formula for dynamically allocating maximum memory

 The formula is based on the [SQL Max Memory Calculator](http://sqlmax.chuvash.eu/)